Pork Recipes

 Carnivore Breakfast Plate

-The classic carnivore breakfast: crispy bacon, runny eggs, and savory beef sausage.
-High-protein fuel to start your day.
+The classic carnivore breakfast: crispy bacon, runny eggs, savory beef sausage.
+38g protein, 40g fat, 520 calories per plate.
+12 minutes start to plate.

 Crispy Pork Belly Bites